 I let my kids stay up later on the weekends but only if I know they can sleep later the next day.
 I know with my own children and that they will be beasts without enough sleep and it will affect EVERY part of our day.
-Ain’t nobody got time for
+Ain't nobody got time for that!

 Understanding a child's sensory needs is important too.
 When a child is over stimulated, they will not get good sleep.
 Watching television, playing video games and other similar activities should be limited before bedtime.
 Just like you need downtime to unwind your brain, so do they.
 They've got to stop those wheels from turning and close a few tabs in their brain before they can unwind enough to rest effectively.